 Zazzle frankly did diddly squat for me.
-I was disappointed, but not surprised.
+Life had disappointed me again, but I not surprised.

-I was feeling pretty low and frustrated in general so I sulked off like Eeyore and self-medicated with a tub of cheap ice cream purchased with food stamps and salty tears.
+I was feeling low and frustrated so I sulked off like Eeyore and self-medicated with a tub of cheap ice cream purchased with food stamps and salty tears.
 Seriously.
-That’s how life was going at the time.
+That’s how life was going.

 I had a little action, but not much.
 I eventually just let it be.
-Life was too crazy, and I couldn’t deal with it at the time.
+Life was too crazy, and I couldn’t deal with it.

 One day, while at work at my part time seasonal job in a Christmas store, I checked my email during lunch to find I had 20 something notifications from Zazzle about sales I had.
-They were all the same product – my canning jar and spice cabinet labels – and the product itself had apparently been shared a few times on social media.
+They were all the same product—my canning jar and spice cabinet labels—and many people shared the product itself a few times on social media.